shaikmahammadali/android-projets/README.md

-# android-projets
+# andriod project

-This project contains andriod basic and rough practise projects
+This projecttandriod basic and rough practise projects